buildbotics/bbctrl-firmware/README.md

 sudo apt-get install -y gcc-arm-linux-gnueabihf
 ```

-# Compile and run a test program
+## Compile and run a test program

-On the developmnet system, create a file ``hello.c`` with these contents:
+On the development system, create a file ``hello.c`` with these contents:

 ```
 #include <stdio.h>